SteadfastAsArt/My_Website/content/authors/admin/_index.md

 Anzhou Li is a senior undergraduate student at Zhejiang University.
 His research cornerstone is social pertinent care, among which he has investigated the area of graph mining and urban computing.

-He is now looking forward to graduate programs for 2020 Fall.
+He is now looking forward to industrial internship in 2021 spring.